vchiley/SIMNN/README_DeepWater_Systems.md

           Linear(out_shape=10, activation=Softmax(), init='lecun_normal')]
 ```

+### PM_BN

-Note: the `PM_BN` layer is what we call a 'Poor Mans Batch Normalization' layer.
-It mean centers the data like Batch Normalization but does not perform a complete z-score.
-The architecture with `PM_BN` was used because of its ability to converge faster and better on smaller networks.
-Having a large hidden layer a network without `PM_BN` yeilds comprable results as having the layer.
+The `PM_BN` layer is what we call a 'Poor Mans Batch Normalization' layer.
+It mean centers the data like Batch Normalization but does not perform a complete z-score of the batch like Convensoinal Batch Normalization.
+The architecture with `PM_BN` was used because of its ability to converge faster and its better performance with smaller network architectures.
+Having a large hidden layer a network without `PM_BN` yeilds comprable results as a network which has the layer.

+### Network Parameters

+The Network has 784 x 64 + 64 parameters in the first layer, 64 parameters in the PM_BN layer, and 64 x 10 + 10 in the last layer.
+This is a total of 784 x 64 + 64 + 64 + 64 x 10 + 10 = 50954 tunnable parameters which meets early stops conditions in about 50 epochs, but usually converges to accuracies of 97% on the val set within 25 epochs.

 ## Result Replication
 The results can be replicated using: `mnist_mlp_PM_BN.py`